Judge prepares for start of Dominion v. Fox trial amid settlement talks

 In its lawsuit, Dominion originally had asked for $1.6 billion in damages.
 In its motion filed Sunday night, Fox said Dominion had knocked off more than half a billion dollars from that figure.

-The motion referred to an email Dominion lawyer Brian Farnon sent to Fox's legal team on Friday afternoon.
-"Dominion will not be presenting its claim for lost profits damages to the jury, given that it is duplicative of the lost enterprise value damages," Farnon said.
+The motion referred to an email Dominion lawyer Brian Farnan sent to Fox's legal team on Friday afternoon.
+"Dominion will not be presenting its claim for lost profits damages to the jury, given that it is duplicative of the lost enterprise value damages," Farnan said.

 Taken literally, the email suggests a honing of the case for the jury's consideration.
 It also served potentially as a message to Fox that Dominion might be receptive to negotiation talks at the eleventh hour.